jj-dominguez/DiscordJS-Bot-Template/README.md

 # DiscordJS Bot Template

 ## Getting Started
 These instructions will help you set up a local copy of the project for development and testing purposes.
-Please refer to the deployment section for guidance on deploying the project to a live environment.

 ### Installation
 Below is an example of how you can set up the **DiscordJS Bot Template** for your Project: